 The other downside is related to the different versions mentioned earlier in this article.
 There are mainly three versions: macOS, iOS, and Windows.
 Each sold separately.
 Each with slight differences based on the OS requirements.

 The differences are minimal.
 The overall functionality is the same across each platform.
-The minor discrepancies shouldn’t cause any issues with your files but may be more annoying as you move between the different platforms.
+The minor discrepancies shouldn’t cause any issues with your files but may be more annoying as you move between different systems.
 I’m talking about things like menus listing different things in different places.
-The files are compatible meaning if I start out in Windows, I can move to a Mac and still open my previous project to work.
+The files are compatible meaning if I start in Windows, I can move to a Mac and still open my previous project to work.
 My only complaint about moving from the Windows version to the iOS version is that it requires DropBox to sync files.
 I typically use another cloud drive, so this creates a few extra steps for me.

 Overall, Scrivener is a robust program that is well worth the price.
-The customization options allow you to set the program up in a way that fits the way you work and allows you to maximize your writing potential.
+The customization options allow you to set the program up in a way that fits the way you work and enable you to maximize your writing potential.
 The organization options help you categorize, prioritize, and edit any type of work you may be doing.
 While there are some small annoyances, they don’t impact the overall productivity and output of your work.